Generation of large-scale continuous-variable cluster states multiplexed both in time and frequency domains: Generation of 1D cluster states

 \section{Generation of 1D cluster states}

-As is shown in Fig.1(a), the system mainly consists of a two-sided cavity (with a nonlinear crystal in it), an optical fiber delay device, and a beamsplitter.
-A nondegenerate optical parametric amplification (NOPA) process operating below threshold $\left(\sigma<1 \right)$ is considered.
-This kind of NOPA cavity can guarantee simultaneous and sustainable nonlinear interaction and resonance of all the pump and down-converted modes, thus a frequency comb whose longitudinal eigenmodes are separated by free spectral range (FSR) can be generated.
-The nonlinear crystal in the cavity is a type \uppercase\expandafter{\romannumeral 2} phase matching crystal, and its second-order nonlinear coefficient is $\xi$.
+As is shown in Fig.1(a), the system mainly consists of a two-sided cavity (with a nonlinear crystal in it), an optical fiber delay device, and a beam-splitter.
+A pump beam passes through a type II phase-matching nonlinear crystal (second-order nonlinear coefficient is $\xi$) in the cavity and two entangled down-concerted beams (signal and idler, with orthogonal polarization) are generated by the so-called nondegenerate optical parametric amplification (NOPA) process operating below threshold $\left(\sigma<1 \right)$ .
+Thus, two optical frequency combs (signal and idler) whose longitudinal eigenmodes are separated by free spectral range (FSR) can also be generated.
+Then the signal beam and the time-delayed idler beam are coupled on the beam-splitter and the output states can be obtained.